fiskl-accounting/help-docs/docs/getting-started/company-settings.md

 ---

-### Company Settings
+### Company settings

 :::info
 You can all your company settings after your account has been created apart from your company currency.
 :::

 Company settings is where you set: